jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
 My <a href="https://jondentonschneider.com/research">research</a> is in development economics and economic history with a focus on human capital&mdash;especially health&mdash;in Sub-Saharan Africa and Latin America.
-In my work, I have shown how Mozambique's colonial history shapes its HIV epidemic and that controlling disease has important impacts in domains beyond children's education and their long-run labor market outcomes.
+In my work, I show how Mozambique's colonial history shapes its HIV epidemic and that controlling disease in developing countries has important economic impacts beyond increasing children's schooling.
 </p>

 <p>
 I hold an MA in Latin American Studies from the University of Arizona and taught Spanish while earning my degree, an experience that informs <a href="https://jondentonschneider.com/teaching">how I teach economics</a>.
-In course evaluations, I received an instructor effectiveness rating of 4.92/5 (0.55 SD above the university mean of 4.44), and a student described me as "one of the best professors [they] have had in the major."
+In course evaluations at Clark, I received an instructor effectiveness rating of 4.92/5 (0.55 SD above the university mean of 4.44), and a student described me as "one of the best professors [they] have had in the major."
 </p>

 <p>